ThanosTrai/ThanosTrai/README.md

 I'm Thanos!

 - 🌱 I'm a student currently enrolled in full-stack bootcamp where I'm studying Java, HTML, CSS, Javascript and SQL.
-- ⚡ Enthusiastic about learning new technology and developing programming and problem solving skills.
+- ⚡ Enthusiastic about learning new technologies and developing programming and problem solving skills.
 - 📫 How to reach me: thatrai@hotmail.com

 Languages and Tools: